ColeHan/PPI_Bert_simple/readme.md

 2. Change `model_name` to change model. `bert-base-uncased` is a large model, you may want to change it to smaller ones to save memory.
 But expect a performance drop when you use a smaller model.
 Suggested smaller models, like `prajjwal1/bert-tiny`, are in the comments of the code.
 Visit [huggingface website](https://huggingface.co/) for more available models.
 You can probably change it to other non Bert based models, like GPT2, for example.
 3. Training parameters.
 You may want to adjust `learning_rate` and `num_epochs` to change the learning rate of stochastic gradient descent, and the number of training epochs, respectively.

+## GPU support

+This code automatically supports the use of GPU.
+See [this article](https://discuss.pytorch.org/t/how-to-change-the-default-device-of-gpu-device-ids-0/1041/22), for example, on how to select which GPU to use when you have multiple.

 ## Understading the code